bhasudha/starrocks-docs/using_starrocks/External_table.md

 select count(*) from iceberg_tbl;
 ~~~

-## Hudi external table
+## Apache Hudi external table

-StarRocks allows you to query data from Hudi data lakes by using Hudi external tables, thus facilitating blazing-fast data lake analytics.
+StarRocks allows you to query data from Apache Hudi data lakes by using Hudi external tables, thus facilitating blazing-fast data lake analytics.
 This topic describes how to create a Hudi external table in your StarRocks cluster and use the Hudi external table to query data from a Hudi data lake.

 ### Before you begin